-Parents of students departing from school early are to email the teacher explaining the explanation of leaving early with the expected time of departure.
-Parents are to report to the office at the time of pick up to sign out their child.
+Parents of students departing from school early are to email the teacher explaining the reason for leaving early with the expected time of departure.
+Parents are to ring the bell at Door #3 for assistance in early pick up.
 If a parent is unable to come and sign his/her child out, another authorized individual may do so if his/her name is listed on the child's emergency care information.
 Additional persons may be added to the list by filling out the appropriate information on SchoolSpeak.
-We will not accept verbal permission granted over the telephone.
-For the protection of all concerned, only persons on the child's emergency care information are permitted to remove the child from school.
+Verbal permission granted over the telephone will not be accepted.
+Only persons on the child's emergency care information are permitted to remove the child from school.